IamGianluca/ansible/README.md

 Make sure `git` and `ansible` are installed in the host Operating System.

-We support three type of installations: Ubuntu, Ubuntu headless, and MacOS.
+We support four type of installations: Ubuntu, Ubuntu headless, and MacOS.

 ### Ubuntu